kuzand/Computer-Vision-Video-Lectures/README.md

 # Computer Vision Video Lectures

-Free video lectures related to the field of Computer Vision.
+Free courses with video lectures related to the field of Computer Vision.
 Constantly updated...